 *Before proceeding to steps 4-8 mentioned above, you might want to try and reset the device.

-Simply hold down the rest button for at least 5 seconds.
+Simply hold down the reset button for at least 5 seconds.
 If you have a battery-operated thermostat, then you can flip the battery directions for around 5 seconds and then flip them back.

 If that didn’t help, reset the circuit breaker and wait for about 30 minutes before turning the thermostat back on.